BounceDude/LawyerPAN/README.md

 The code is the implementation of LawyerPAN model, and the dataset is collected from the 51djl.com.

-We will release the full source code and data when the paper becomes public.
+We will release the full source code and data soon.

 If this code helps with your studies, please kindly cite the following publication: